 How would you describe your style in three words?

 Oh My God.
 Maybe that's it.
 It's impossible to answer, it's like describing your own personality or something.
 Other people are much better at it.

 What's the most memorable concert you've been to?

 I think my most memorable recently was when we did a show with Blink 182 in America.
-We went to watch them afterwards in the crowd and there was this huge mosh pit right in front of us.
+We went to watch them afterward in the crowd and there was this huge mosh pit right in front of us.
 Then Ed, our bass player, pushed me right into this mosh pit when I wasn't expecting it.
 I couldn't get out, people just kept dragging me back in and throwing me around.
-My clothes got all ripped up and for that I will never forget it!
+My clothes got all ripped up and for that, I will never forget it!